These strategies will keep your marketing emails where they belong: in inboxes, not the junk folder.

 2. Make the sender a person

 Sending emails from a company address, such as [email protected], makes them appear official.
 However, recipients are more likely to open emails written by a regular person.
-(Plus, an email from a company may be marked as advertising by filters immediately.)
+(Plus, an email from a company is more likely to be marked as advertising by filters.)

 Otherwise, if you’re cool with sending it from yourself, you can still consider creating a specific address just for email marketing missives so your primary work email isn’t flooded with bounce-backs or out-of-office auto-replies.